RodSoriano/fin-tool/README.md

 ```

 ## Set Up
-First we need to clone the repository through HTTP,
+First we need to clone the repository through HTTP.

 Once cloned in our local machine we need to have the minimum requirements already in place.